harshaj4m3s/Screen_Recorder/README.md

 python3 -m pip install -r requirements.txt
 ```

+Run the script and it starts recording.
+Press ``ctrl+alt+s`` to stop the screen recording
+Recorded videos can be found at <project folder>/recordings/
 ## To-Do
 Here are the features that I would like to include in the future.
 * add web camera support to screen recording